QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 The Arrow trick of indexing commodities by chance is the idea that **analysis of trade under uncertainty is a special case of the analysis of trade under certainty**

+The :cite:`HS2013` class of models specify the commodity space, preferences, technologies, stochastic shocks and information flows in ways that allow the models to be analyzed completely using only the tools of linear time series models and linear-quadratic optimal control described in the the two lectures  :doc:`Linear State Space Models<linear_models>` and :doc:`Linear Quadratic Control<lqcontrol>`

+There are costs and benefits associated with the simplifications and specializations needed to make a particular model fit within the
+:cite:`HS2013` class

+- the costs are that  linear-quadratic structures are sometimes too confining

+- benefits include computational speed, simplicity, and ability to analyze many model features analytically or nearly analytically

+A variety of superficially different models are all instances of the :cite:`HS2013` class of models

+-  Lucas asset pricing model.

+-  Lucas-Prescott model of investment under uncertainty.

+-  Asset pricing models with habit persistence.

+-  Rosen-Topel equilibrium model of housing.

+-  Rosen schooling models.

+-  Rosen-Murphy-Scheinkman model of cattle cycles.

+-  Hansen-Sargent-Tallarini model of robustness and asset pricing.

+-  Many more :math:`\ldots`

+.. _section-1:

+The diversity of these models conceals an essential unity that illustrates the quotation by Robert E. Lucas, Jr., with which we began this lecture

 Forecasting?
 -------------------------------

-The consequence of single budget constraint plus the Hicks-Arrow tricks is that households and firms need not forecast
+A consequence of a single budget constraint per person  plus the Hicks-Arrow tricks is that households and firms need not forecast

 But there exist equivalent structures called **recursive competitive equilibria** in which  they do appear to need to forecast.